andrew/ultimate-awesome/README.md

 - [Awesome-Human-Video-Generation](https://github.com/wentaoL86/Awesome-Human-Video-Generation) - A work list of recent human video generation method.
 This repository focus on half/full body human video generation method, The Nerf, Gaussian splashing, Motion Pose, and talking head/Portrait is not included.
 Our details survey is online now.
 - [awesome-openclaw-money-maker](https://github.com/blockrunai/awesome-openclaw-money-maker) - 🦞💰 Curated list of ways to make money with OpenClaw - automations, skills, services, and strategies.
 - [awesome-kubernetes-operator-resources](https://github.com/calvin-puram/awesome-kubernetes-operator-resources) - A curated list of awesome resources: articles, books and videos about Kubernetes Operators.
-- [awesome-dendron](https://github.com/dendronhq/awesome-dendron) - A big list of Dendron docs, talks, tools, examples, articles, extensions, vaults, showcases, and more that the internet has to offer.
 - [Data-Engineering-Roadmap](https://github.com/ErdemOzgen/Data-Engineering-Roadmap) - Roadmap for Data Engineering.
 - [awesome-machine-learning-fluid-mechanics](https://github.com/ikespand/awesome-machine-learning-fluid-mechanics) - Curated list for ML in FM.
-- [awesome-minimal-sites](https://github.com/kamranahmedse/awesome-minimal-sites) - An opinionated collection of minimal yet beautiful websites.
 - [awesome-fullstack](https://github.com/kevindeasis/awesome-fullstack) - ¯\_(ツ)_/¯ Learn to code: curated list to learn full stack.
 Includes learning materials and other resources~.
 - [awesome-legacy-code](https://github.com/legacycoderocks/awesome-legacy-code) - A curated list of legacy systems with publicly available source code.
+- [awesome-minimal-sites](https://github.com/nilbuild/awesome-minimal-sites) - An opinionated collection of minimal yet beautiful websites.
 - [awesome-helix](https://github.com/rajasegar/awesome-helix) - Awesome list of resources for the Helix editor.
 - [awesome-jobs-colombia](https://github.com/suarezafelipe/awesome-jobs-colombia) - Una lista con empresas para trabajar como desarrollador de software en Colombia.
 - [awesome-calculators](https://github.com/xxczaki/awesome-calculators) - 😎 A curated list of resources related to calculators!.
 - [awesome-small-molecule-ml](https://github.com/benb111/awesome-small-molecule-ml) - A curated list of resources for machine learning for small-molecule drug discovery.
-- [awesome-hackathon](https://github.com/dribdat/awesome-hackathon) - Platforms, tools, and guides for critical organizers 🌆.
 - [Awesome-Decision-Making-Reinforcement-Learning](https://github.com/jiachenli94/Awesome-Decision-Making-Reinforcement-Learning) - A selection of state-of-the-art research materials on decision making and motion planning.
 - [awesome-kql-sentinel](https://github.com/reprise99/awesome-kql-sentinel) - A curated list of blogs, videos, tutorials, queries and anything else valuable to help you learn and master KQL and Microsoft Sentinel.
 - [Awesome-All-In-One-Image-Restoration](https://github.com/XLearning-SCU/Awesome-All-In-One-Image-Restoration) - This is a summary of research on All-In-One Image/Video Restoration.
 There may be omissions.
 If anything is missing please get in touch with us.
 Our emails: liboyun.gm@gmail.com; gouyuanbiao@gmail.com; haiyuzhao.gm@gmail.com; wangwenxin.gm@gmail.com.